The Opportunities and Perils of Being A North Korean Woman

 Women should have respect whether or not they are financially supporting their families or if they have families at all.
 The women of North Korea should have had access to jobs long before this time of turmoil in North Korea.
 Women should be recognized as just as capable of men, and if they happen to be more capable and have access to more resources, like the women in North Korea, they should not be subjected to violence as a byproduct.

-More articles in WMC FBomb by Category: Feminism, International, Media, Violence against women
+More articles by Category: Feminism, International, Media, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexualized violence, Domestic violence, Reproductive rights, News, Asia
+More articles by Tag: Activism and advocacy, Sexualized violence, Domestic violence, Reproductive rights, News, Asia